 - Because nonprofits are not intending to earn a profit, they usually have significant tax advantages over for profit-making businesses.
 Most of the income of a non-profit is tax-exempt.
 In the majority of cases, the contributions from donors are also tax-exempt.

 - Nonprofits are structured like an LLC, therefore it limits the personal liability of its members and employees.
 Since the individual founders of the organization are kept separate from the business structure, their personal assets are not at risk in the case of a lawsuit, fine, or debt.
-For instance, if a legal judgment exceeds what the nonprofit can pay, the claimant won’t be able to collect the remainder from the organization’s members.
 The only issue that pierces this shield is if the members act unethically or illegally.

 - The legal status remains intact even if the founders of the nonprofit are no longer apart of the organization.
 That makes it possible to continue the mission of the nonprofit long after the founders are gone.